ISO 9: Transliteration table

 The following combined table shows characters for various Slavic, Iranian, Romance, Turkic, Uralic, Mongolic, Caucasian, Tungusic, Paleosiberian and other languages of the former USSR which are written in Cyrillic.

 National adoptions

 Sample text

 The following text is a fragment of the Preamble of the Universal Declaration of Human Rights in Bulgarian:

 ISO/R 9

 ISO Recommendation No. 9, published 1954 and revised 1968, is an older version of the standard, with different transliteration for different Slavic languages, reflecting their phonemic differences.
 It is closer to the original international system of Slavist scientific transliteration.

 A German adaptation of this standard was published by the Deutsches Institut für Normung as DIN 1460 (1982) for Slavic languages and supplemented by DIN 1460-2 (2010) for non-Slavic languages.

-The languages covered are Bulgarian, Russian, Belarusian, Ukrainian, Serbo-Croatian and Macedonian.
+The languages covered are Russian (RU), Belarusian (BE), Ukrainian (UK), Bulgarian (BG), Serbo-Croatian (SH) and Macedonian (MK).
 For comparison, ISO 9:1995 is shown in the table below.

 Alternative schemes: ISO/R 9:1968 permits some deviations from the main standard.
 In the table below, they are listed in the columns alternative 1 and alternative 2.